GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Among the syllabic languages, we can include:

-* The logo-syllabic languages like Chinese and Japanese (Kanji) – for these languages, characters represent both sound (syllable) and meaning, with words made up of one or more characters.
+* The logo-syllabic languages like Chinese and Japanese (Kanji)—for these languages, characters represent both sound (syllable) and meaning, with words made up of one or more characters.
 Typically, there are multiple characters for each possible syllable, each with a different meaning.
 * Most languages from the Indian subcontinent, such as Bengali, Hindi (Devanagari), Malayalam, Punjabi, Tamil, Telugu, etc.;
     * Burmese, Khmer, Lao.
     * Thai—another particularity.
 In its written form, Thai does not use separators between words (like we do in English, with a space used as a word separator).
 Spaces in Thai are the equivalent of the period in English and mark the end of a sentence.